 Find the full printable recipe with specific measurements below.

 • Warm water and instant yeast: Make sure your yeast hasn’t expired, otherwise it won’t activate.
 The water needs to be warm (not too hot or too cold).
-The little bit of yeast will help it rise faster.
+Using a little bit of yeast will help it rise faster.

 • Sourdough discard: You can use any active sourdough starter or sourdough discard.
-If you don’t have any, replace it with 1 teaspoon of active dry yeast.
+If you don’t have any discard, replace it with 1 teaspoon of active dry yeast.

-• All-purpose flour and salt: You can use ’00’ flour, which is extremely fine flour, if preferred.
+• All-purpose flour and salt: I used ’00’ flour, which is extremely fine flour but all-purpose flour works as well.
 I highly recommend a kitchen scale to ensure all of your measurements are correct.

 How to Make Sourdough Discard Pizza Dough